How to Get a Pest Control Technician License in Idaho

 How Idaho Compares

-Idaho requires 0 hours of pre-license education for pest control technicians.
+Idaho does not require any pre-license education hours.
 The average total cost in Idaho is around $1,100, compared to the national average of $1,290.
 Idaho's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Idaho?